Methodology

 What the score IS NOT

-- Not a substitute for professional safety advice, emergency services, or local knowledge.
+• Not a replacement for professional safety advice, 911, or local know-how.

 Known limitations